Khalid ibn al-Walid: Conversion to Islam and service under Muhammad

 In the year 6 AH (c.
 627) or 8 AH (c.
-629) Khalid embraced Islam in Muhammad's presence alongside the two Qurayshite Amr ibn al-As and Uthman ibn Talha; the modern historian Michael Lecker comments that the accounts holding that Khalid, Amr and Uthman converted in 8 AH are "perhaps more trustworthy".
-The historian Akram Diya Umari holds that Khalid, Amr and Uthman embraced Islam and relocated to Medina following the Treaty of Hudaybiyya, apparently after the Quraysh dropped demands for the extradition of newer Muslim converts to Mecca.
-Following his conversion, Khalid "began to devote all his considerable military talents to the support of the new Muslim state", according to the historian Hugh N. Kennedy.
+629) Khalid embraced Islam in Muhammad's presence alongside the Qurayshites Amr ibn al-As and Uthman ibn Talha; the modern historian Michael Lecker comments that the accounts holding that Khalid converted in 8 AH are "perhaps more trustworthy".
+The historian Akram Diya Umari holds that Khalid embraced Islam and relocated to Medina following the Treaty of Hudaybiyya, apparently after the Quraysh dropped demands for the extradition of newer Muslim converts to Mecca.
+Following his conversion, Khalid "began to devote all his considerable military talents to the support of the new Muslim state", in the words of the historian Hugh N. Kennedy.

-Khalid participated in the expedition to Mu'ta in modern-day Jordan ordered by Muhammad in September 629.
+Khalid participated in the expedition to Mu'tah in modern-day Jordan ordered by Muhammad in September 629.
 The purpose of the raid may have been to acquire booty in the wake of the Sasanian Persian army's retreat from Syria following its defeat by the Byzantine Empire in July.
 The Muslim detachment was routed by a Byzantine force consisting mostly of Arab tribesmen led by the Byzantine commander Theodore, and several high-ranking Muslim commanders were slain.
 Khalid took command of the army following the deaths of the appointed commanders and, with considerable difficulty, oversaw a safe withdrawal of the Muslims.
 Muhammad rewarded Khalid by bestowing on him the honorary title Sayf Allah ('the Sword of God') (Note: The time and place that Khalid gained the epithet Sayf Allah ('the Sword of God') varies in the Islamic sources.
 Historians of the 8th and early 9th centuries indicate the title was awarded to Khalid by Caliph Abu Bakr for his successes in the Ridda wars against the tribes of Arabia opposed to the Muslim state.
 In the mid-to-late 9th century, the first reports began to circulate in Islamic histories that Muhammad awarded the title to Khalid for his role against the Byzantines at the Battle of Mu'ta.) or Sayf Allah al-Maslul ('the Unsheathed Sword of God').